anirudh-challa/Data-Challenges/donation-analytics-master/README.md

 # Introduction
-This is my submission for the Insight Data Engineering challenge,
+This is my submission for the Insight Data Engineering challenge.

 # Dependencies
 The only dependency to run this is having installed Python 2.7